 Official Senate letterhead, using the words “United States Senate” or “Official Business,” may be used for the following:

-- All mail that is properly sent under the frank
+- All mail that is properly sent under the frank.

-- Condolences that are sent in the Senator’s official capacity
+- Condolences that are sent in the Senator’s official capacity.

-- Inside mail “Dear Colleague” letters
+- Inside mail, also known as “Dear Colleague” letters.

-- General non-partisan voting registration information.
+- General, non-partisan voter registration information.

-- Solicitation of a financial contribution or other form of assistance for any campaign or election
+- Solicitation of a financial contribution or other form of assistance for any campaign or election.

-- Any campaign or campaign-related correspondence
+- Any campaign or campaign-related correspondence.

-- Personal correspondence
+- Personal correspondence.

-- Political or partisan correspondence, including political endorsements
+- Political or partisan correspondence, including political endorsements.

-- Thank you letters to contributors or campaign workers
+- Thank you letters to contributors or campaign workers.

-- Correspondence regarding political fundraisers
+- Correspondence regarding political fundraisers.

-- Responses to personal invitations, such as weddings, birthdays, and other celebrations
+- Responses to personal invitations, such as weddings, birthdays, and other celebrations.

 - Commercial endorsement letters.